Games and Interactives from the Monterey Bay Aquarium

 The Monterey Bay Aquarium (MBA) has Games and Interactives for K-12 students.

 Some like the collection of six Habitat Posters are suitable for all ages.
 Download 3-page PDFs of kelp forest, rocky shore, sandy beach, coastal wetlands, deep sea, and coral reef and display them in the classroom.
 Each color poster comes with an “I Spy” activity and identification key.
 Students who live in the area can bring the keys when they visit the exhibits.
-In addition, the MBA includes a teacher guide ( PDF, 160 KB, 20 pgs.), which includes sample questions and other suggestions for classroom activities based on the posters.
+In addition, the MBA includes a Teacher Worksheet ( PDF, 160 KB, 20 pgs.), which includes sample questions and other suggestions for classroom activities based on the posters.

 Animals Fact Cards and Games is for students in grades PreK-5.
 Cards come with images and biological and ecological facts.
 Students can color critter cards and play Concentration, “Go Fish,” Guess Who, or make a Critter Card Field Guide.

 Ray Hide and Seek is an animal camouflage activity for students in grades PreK-4.
 Students color rays to look like different surfaces and then tape them in place and let other students try to find them.